-For the 12 months to 30 June 2019, the Company delivered a return of 0.01% (measured by its pre-tax NTA) versus a return of 11.3% for the benchmark Morgan Stanley Capital International All Country World Net Index (MSCI) in A\$ terms2.
-For the 5 years to 30 June 2019, the Company delivered an annualised compound return of 8.6% per annum, measured by the Company's pre-tax NTA, versus the MSCI return of 12.6%.
-Despite a challenging 12 months, the 5 year absolute return remains in excess of 8% per annum compound and has been achieved with a fair degree of built in protection along the way.
-The Company's long-term (since inception) return of 12.0% per annum was approximately 70% greater than the MSCI return of 7.2% over the last 25 years.
+For the 12 months to 30 June 2019, the Company delivered a return of 0.01% (measured by its pre-tax NTA) versus a return of 11.3% for the benchmark, the Morgan Stanley Capital International All Country World Net Index (MSCI) in A\$ terms.
+For the five years to 30 June 2019, the Company delivered an annualised compound return of 8.6% per annum, measured by the Company's pre-tax NTA, versus the MSCI return of 12.6%.
+Despite a challenging 12 months, the five year absolute return remained in excess of 8% per annum compound and has been achieved with a fair degree of built in protection along the way.
+The Company's long-term (since inception) return of 12.0% per annum was approximately 67% greater than the MSCI return of 7.2% over the last 25 years.

 As illustrated in the Financial Information Summary, the Company has an outstanding record of delivering absolute returns, largely as a consequence of containing losses during market downturns.
-Over all rolling five-year periods, commencing each month since inception, the Company has achieved positive returns far more frequently than the MSCI and with many more periods exceeding a compound return of 8% per annum.
-Moreover, the Company has recorded considerably fewer negative return periods and much smaller losses when negative returns did occur, compared to the MSCI.
+Over all rolling five-year periods, commencing each month since inception, the Company has achieved positive returns far more frequently than the MSCI and with many more